 When you hear the word piranha, what comes to mind?
 For me it’s a little fish with ginormous teeth that can eat a person alive (at least according to the horror movie of the same name).
 But there’s so much more to this ancient, and somewhat misunderstood, fish.
-For instance, not only are they a popular sight to see while traversing around Amazon, but piranha fishing is a well-liked activity to do as well (it was one of my favorite things to do in Guyana!).
+For instance, not only are they a popular sight to see while traversing around Amazon, but piranha fishing is a well-liked activity to do as well (along with a trip to Kaieteur Falls, it was one of my favorite things to do in Guyana!).

 Not to mention, piranhas are actually also a dish you can eat!
 In this guide you’ll learn more about what piranhas actually are, as well as how to fish and eat them.
 Will piranha fishing become yet another thing on your ever growing bucket list?

 A Guide to Piranha Fishing (& Eating) in the South American Rainforest

 Piranha Facts and Description